-- Petitions for an upgrade in categories will only be granted upon a showing that: - The student-athlete's performance and experience level clearly exceed the level of other riders competing in the rider's designated category.
-The riding abilities and maturity of the student-athlete seeking the upgraded category greatly exceeds the competitive nature of the category; and - The upgrade will place the student into a more appropriate competitive peer group. - Student-athletes may petition to a lower category for extenuating circumstances.
-Doing so may have scoring implications. - Petitions are subject to revocation at any time at the League Director's sole discretion, in which event the student shall be placed in the appropriate category according to the placement criteria. - Petitions require a coach's comments and signature. - The League Director or the League's Rules Committee shall consider all petitions and render a decision promptly. - Petitions must be submitted with sufficient time for consideration.
-Allow a minimum of five business days from the date of submission for a decision on the petition. - Middle School riders cannot petition up to High School and fifth graders cannot petition up to Middle School or High School.

-Pending the outcome of the petition, the petitioning student must compete in the category determined..
+- Petitions for an upgrade in categories will only be granted upon a showing that: - The student-athlete's performance and experience level clearly exceed the level of other riders competing in the rider's designated category; and - The riding abilities and maturity of the student-athlete seeking the upgraded category greatly exceeds the competitive nature of the category; and - The upgrade will place the student into a more appropriate competitive peer group. - Student-athletes in 6th 8th grade may petition to a high school category only after they've completed a minimum of 2 XC races in the Middle School Advanced category during the current season and demonstrated the criteria above. - Student-athletes may petition to a lower category for extenuating circumstances.
+Doing so may have scoring implications. - Petitions are subject to revocation at any time at the League Director's sole discretion, in which event the student shall be placed in the appropriate category according to the placement criteria. - Petitions may be submitted by Head Coaches or Team Directors, only. - Parents may not submit on behalf of their child. - If there is no Head Coach or Team Director, the student may contact the Petition Committee at petition@pamtb.org and a coach advisor will be appointed.
+In this instance, a parent may be approved as the advisor. - Students should discuss their racing categories with their Head Coach in advance of the racing season to determine if submitting a petition might be appropriate.
+Pending the outcome of the petition, the petitioning student must compete in the category determined by the Placement Criteria. - Petitions for the first race of the season MUST be submitted via the Category Petition Form two weeks in advance of race one.
+Petitions for races after the first race of the season MUST be submitted via the Category Petition Form by the close of registration for the race. - Last minute petitions will not be rushed. - The Petition Committee will consider petitions and render a decision in a timely manner. - Pending the outcome of the petition, the petitioning student must compete in the category determined.